emilyhammes/emilyhammes.github.io/8x7charlieplexed/index.md

   frameborder="0"></iframe>

 * Download the [Arduino software](https://www.arduino.cc/en/Main/Software)
-* Select Arduino Nano under Tools>Baord in the arduino software
+* Select Arduino Nano under Tools > Baord in the Arduino software
-* Select the correct comport under Toold>Port in the arduino software
+* Select the correct comport under Tools > Port in the arduino software
 * Download the code [from github](https://github.com/emilyhammes/8x7charlieplexed/archive/master.zip) and upload it to the Arduino.